pthomaslab/abc_inference_transcription/README.md

 We also suggest that you download the contents of the folder `data` of this repository as it contains other necessary datasets.

 #### Load required packages and raw data
 The script first loads all the required packages for all downstream tasks.
+If you are using Julia for the first time, you can add these packages in Julia by typing `] add "package_name"` in the command line.

-Next all the raw data are loaded, including: the unlabelled/labelled-unspliced/spliced mRNA count matrices `uu_data`,`us_data`,`lu_data`,`ls_data`, the cell-specific coordinates along cell cycle progression `theta`, the single-cell fluorescence levels of the cell cycle reporters Cdt1-RFP and Geminin-GFP `rfp`,`gfp`, as well as the pulse/chase labelling conditions of each cell `experiment`.
-Then, the 4 measurements are summed up to obtain the total mRNA count matrix `total_data`.
+Next, we load all the raw data including: the unlabelled/labelled-unspliced/spliced mRNA count matrices `uu_data`,`us_data`,`lu_data`,`ls_data`, the cell-specific coordinates along cell cycle progression `theta`, the single-cell fluorescence levels of the cell cycle reporters Cdt1-RFP and Geminin-GFP `rfp`,`gfp`, as well as the pulse/chase labelling conditions of each cell `experiment`.
+We also obtain the total mRNA count matrix `total_data` by summing up the 4 mRNA count matrices.

 #### Pre-process data
 The cells are clustered into 5 cell cycle stages (age groups), encoded by the vector `age`.
 In addition, pulse-treated and chase-treated cells are separated into `pulse_idx` and `chase_idx`.
 Next, all useful empirical frequencies/distributions of cells across cell cycle stages and labelling conditions are computed.